Mall of America Facts: 23 Things You Didn’t Know About the Biggest Mall in America

 14. There’s a Behind-the-Scenes Tour Full of Insider Info

 Want to know answers to questions such as “Why isn’t the floor flat in Nickelodeon Universe?”
 Take a behind-the-scenes tour where you’ll learn insider information about Mall of America and Nickelodeon Universe.
-The standard tour lasts about 90 minutes, and you’ll want to wear comfortable shoes because you’ll do a lot of walking.
+The standard tour lasts about 90 minutes, and you’ll want to wear comfortable shoes because you’ll walk a lot.
 (Remember Mall of America fun fact #1?)

 Customized group tours are also available, perfect for a work team building event or school field trip.
 Check out the Mall of America tours web page for more details about pricing and schedules.